bidstack-group/PubguardSDK/README.md

 ![alt text](manual/imgs/pg-logo.png)

-# Pubguard Library
+# Pubguard Framework

-A guide to installing Pubguard on your application, with instructions, demos and FAQs
+A guide to installing Pubguard Framework on your application, with instructions, demos and FAQs

-The Pubguard Library is solution that monitors the advertising content flowing through your mobile app, protecting user against unwanted ad content.
+The Pubguard Framework is solution that monitors the advertising content flowing through your mobile app, protecting user against unwanted ad content.

-The data from the library is then accessible via your account on the Pubguard interface where you can set up preferences, alerts and browse the gallery.
+The data from the Framework is then accessible via your account on the Pubguard interface where you can set up preferences, alerts and browse the gallery.

 ---